NASA's Ingenuity helicopter makes maiden flight on Mars in a "Wright brothers moment"

 After a detailed analysis, the helicopter team went with the first option.

-"This solution is the least disruptive to a helicopter that, up until we identified the (command sequence timing) issue, has been behaving just as we expected," Project Manager MiMi Aung said in a blog post.
+"This solution is the least disruptive to a helicopter that, up until we identified the (command sequence timing) issue, has been behaving just as we expected," Aung said in a blog post.
 "It is the most straightforward, since we do not have to change its configuration.

 "We also know that if the first attempt does not work on Monday, we can try these commands again, with good probability that subsequent tries in the days following would work even if the first doesn't.
 For these reasons, we've chosen to pursue this path."